bitcoin-silver/core/README.md

 ### What are Silent Payments?

 Silent Payments are a privacy-preserving way to receive cryptocurrency without creating an on-chain link between sender and receiver.
-Unlike regular Bitcoin addresses that can be reused and traced, silent payments generate unique, untrackable outputs.
+Unlike regular Bitcoin Silver addresses that can be reused and traced, silent payments generate unique, untrackable outputs.

 **Privacy Flow**:
 1. **Receiver** publishes a Silent Payment address (scan_key + spend_key)